followmyutopia/devextreme-documentation/tutorials/20 Data Visualization/40 Configure VectorMap/6 Enable Tooltips.md

 [note] If you place a DevExteme Data Visualization widget on a page that uses a path modifier, you need to set the [pathModified](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/#pathModified) option of this widget to *true*.
 As an example of such modifiers, the [base](http://www.w3schools.com/tags/tag_base.asp) HTML tag can be considered.
 Also, we recommend you enable this option if the widget is placed inside the [`<iframe>`](http://www.w3schools.com/tags/tag_iframe.asp) tag.
 As our site uses this tag to present the resulting widget, the **pathModified** option is specified in this demo.

-This tutorial guided you through configuring the **VectorMap** widget.
-To learn more about widget capabilities, view topics placed under the "VectorMap" headline in the [Data Visualization Guides](/Documentation/Guide/#Data_Visualization) section.
+This tutorial guided you through configuring the  widget.
+To learn more about widget capabilities, see the [VectorMap](/Documentation/Guide/Widgets/VectorMap/Visual_Elements/) guides.
 For the full list of widget options, take a look at the [VectorMap API Reference](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/) section.

 </article>